albertstarfield/project-zephyrine/CODE_OF_CONDUCT.md

    - Disseminating others' private information, such as physical addresses or email addresses, without explicit consent.
    - Conduct that could reasonably be viewed as inappropriate within a professional setting.

-## Development Principles

-### The Launcher is the main startup sequence

-The `launcher.py` script is the sole authority for installing dependencies and compiling all project components.
-This ensures that every contributor can build a functional, portable, and reproducible version of the application on their own machine from a clean source checkout.

-**Committing compiled, architecture-specific binaries is strictly forbidden.** This is a core architectural principle.
-See Article II of our Code of Conduct.

 ## Issue and Requirement Tracking